TheoLeeCJ/llama4-computer-use/README.md

 3. Boot Google Chrome or Firefox or any other app you want the agent to use
    - Launch the app before running the agent for best results
 4. Run `DISPLAY=:0 python3 llama4_agent.py` and try it out!

+> ## **Caution:**
+>
+> The agent currently makes no attempt to prevent you from conducting tasks which may be destructive or impactful (e.g. deleting files or emails).
+If you use it, you must monitor it closely to prevent it from conducting actions which may be harmful!
+> 1. The agent may make mistakes or take unintended actions
+> 2. All suggested actions should be carefully reviewed before execution
+> 4. Do not allow access to sensitive data

+Refer to documented interaction trajectories to understand its capabilities and shortcomings: https://llama4.pages.dev. **Trajectories are only a rough indicator of the performance, and minor environmental differences and run-to-run-variation may cause hugely differing results.**

+(A guide on using Docker to run the agent safely in an isolated environment is coming soon.)

 # Features